 Your business’s finances are anything but instant.
 Banks take time to process payments and customers take as long as possible to hand over cash.
 It’s delays like these that create discrepancies between your general ledger and your bank account.
 These differences can easily snowball and have disastrous consequences if not reconciled.
 The more often you ensure everything matches, the more confident you can be that you have as much money as you think you do.

-It shouldn't surprise you to learn that backspace is the third most commonly used key on the keyboard.
-And while the data is scarce, one source cites the average typist make 8 mistakes for every 100 words typed.
+It shouldn’t surprise you to learn that backspace is the third most commonly used key on the keyboard.
+And while the data is scarce, one source cites the average typist makes 8 mistakes for every 100 words typed.
 With all this fat fingering, it’s only a matter of time before an extra 0 either gets added or left off of your books.
 Making sure your numbers match your banks’, so you can catch any problems before suffering serious consequences.

 Things Fall through the Cracks

 In startups especially, there are so many things happening simultaneously and to-do lists that seem to only get larger.
 Therefore, it’s not uncommon for things to fall through the cracks by you and by your clients client as well.
 For example, we recently had a client drastically overpay for our services.
-Reconciling our books allowed us to catch the mistake and foster some good will in the process.
+Reconciling our books allowed us to catch the mistake and foster some goodwill in the process.

 There are numerous reasons that can lead to a mismatch between your numbers and your bank’s, but at the end of the day, you need them to match so you can budget early and budget often.
 Predicting the future, or making budget forecasts, is hard enough as it is – you are jumping blindly to a certain degree!
 But if you are diligent about reconciling your books, you can rest assured that you left the ground on solid footing.